nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-to-product-logic.md

 258773002 | milliliter
 258770004 | liter
 258770004 | l
+-->

-#### Conversion of between units of measure
+#### Conversion between scaler units of measure, e.g. gram to milligram

-A function is required to convert a dose quantity into a larger or smaller unit of measure.
+A function is required to convert a VTM ingredient strength into the same units as the requested dose quantity.
 For example, if a required dose quantity is `12.5 milligram` but a VMP for that drug is expressed with a strength in micrograms, e.g. `500 microgram`, then that strength needs to be expressed in milligrams before the mathematical function can be executed.
-Thus, `500 microgram' would be converted into `0.5 milligram`.
+Thus, `500 microgram` would be converted into `0.5 milligram`.
 All conversation between units will be either a multiplication or division to a factor of 1000.

 Within the dm+d, units of mass have the greatest range; **kilogram**, **gram**, **milligram**, **microgram** and **nanogram**.
 Due to this range, the data type used within SQL must be a `DECIMAL(30,12)`.